AFathi/turicreate-notebooks/README.md

 Some machine learning models created using **Turi Create** can easily be exported as a [Core ML](https://developer.apple.com/documentation/coreml) model and be implemented into iOS, macOS, tvOS or watchOS applications.

 Models that easily allow **Core ML** exporting include:
-- Activity Classifiers
-- Image Classifiers
-- Image Similarity
+- Image Classification models
-- Object Detection
+- Object Detection models

 **Note**:- Turi Create is open source.
 Which means we can create an `export_coreml` method for any model we want by editing the source code.
 I'll demonstrate how to do that in this repository ☺️!